DEFINING OCR SEASONS:

 Most of the larger OCR brands tend to have their Championship races in early to mid-Fall (well, it’s Fall here in the US, anyway):

-- Spartan World Championship (End of September)
+- Spartan World Championship (Anywhere from September – December)

 - World’s Toughest Mudder (middle of November)